carlosdelest/elasticsearch/README.md

-1. Trigger a new build from this pipeline https://buildkite.com/elastic/elasticsearch-serverless-deploy-dev This deploys the selected branch into a kubernetes based dev environment (see https://docs.elastic.dev/serverless/dev-env) by publishing a docker snapshot into our internal docker registry and then using kubernetes to apply a elasticsearchappconfig with that docker snapshot as ess image.
+1. Trigger a new build from this pipeline https://buildkite.com/elastic/elasticsearch-serverless-deploy-dev This deploys the selected branch into a kubernetes based dev environment (see https://docs.elastic.dev/serverless/dev-env) by publishing a docker snapshot into our internal docker registry and then using the serverless project api to deploy that snapshot to our serverless platform dev environment.

    The url of the deployed ess instance is shown in an info box top of the build. e.g. https://buildkite.com/elastic/elasticsearch-serverless-deploy-dev/builds/53#annotation-ess-public-url